Replacing a Lost Registration in Arkansas

-If any of your vehicle registration documents, license plates, or registration stickers need to be replaced, you should try to replace them as soon as possible.
-If you are caught driving without a license plate affixed to your vehicle or without the proper documents in your car, you can face fines, penalties, and vehicle impoundment, which carries heavy costs itself.
+If your vehicle registration or stickers have been lost, stolen, or damaged, you should try to replace them as soon as possible.
+If you are caught driving without them, you can face fines, penalties, and vehicle impoundment, which carries heavy costs itself.

 Whenever you a requesting a duplicate vehicle registration document, whether it's a license plate, sticker, or registration card, you should be prepared to explain the reason for your request.
 Below are some of the common reasons that require a replacement credential and the additional steps that may accompany them.